gretamagkekse/voting-system/README.md

 ## Voting system in Laravel

-This project shows a simple voting system in Laravel using a Python API for backend services.
+This project shows a simple voting system in Laravel using a FastAPI Python script for backend services.

 ![Screenshot](poll-pulse-main.png)